 Dagda is the Celtic God of Agriculture and Wisdom.
 He is one of the most important ancient gods in Irish mythology and is the father of all the other Irish gods and goddesses.
 Dagda was a member of the Túatha Dé Danaan, and his name translates to ‘Good God‘.

 The ancient god Dagda had a plethora of divine abilities.
-He had the power to control life and death, as well as the power of resurrection.
-Yet, even though he was incredibly powerful, he was known best for his strength, wisdom, and love of the arts.
+He could control life and death and have the power of resurrection.
+Yet, even though he was mighty, he was known best for his strength, wisdom, and love of the arts.

 Dagda is often described as a large, tall man of tremendous strength.
-Unlike other ancient gods and goddesses who were described as beautiful, however, Dagda is almost always depicted with his face covered by his hooded cloak.
+Unlike other ancient gods and goddesses described as beautiful, Dagda is almost always depicted with his face covered by his hooded cloak.
 The only description of his facial features is that he wore a large, bushy beard.

 Dagda’s harp was also magical; it played itself.
 The harp’s music could change the seasons and control people’s emotions.
 One of the earliest legends in Celtic mythology tells of Dagda’s harp being stolen and his journey to retrieve it.